princefishthrower/go-for-real-world-applications-course/README.md

-# Lesson 6
+# Lesson 7

-Scaffolding the application!

-Note that `main.go` is still completely empty - writing code in `main.go` begins in the next lesson.
+Building the Cron Job